luispark6/DoppleDanger/README.md

 conda create -n reswap python=3.10 conda activate reswap

 pip install -r requirements.txt --no-deps

-pip install torch torchvision torchaudio --force --index-url https://download.pytorch.org/whl/cu121 pip install onnxruntime-gpu --force --extra-index-url https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/onnxruntime-cuda-12/pypi/simple/ pip install numpy==1.26.4
+pip install torch torchvision torchaudio --force --index-url https://download.pytorch.org/whl/cu121

+pip install onnxruntime-gpu --force --extra-index-url https://aiinfra.pkgs.visualstudio.com/PublicPackages/_packaging/onnxruntime-cuda-12/pypi/simple/

+pip install numpy==1.26.4
 ```
 ### Models

-- You must then install the GFPGAN model and place it in the models directory.
+- You must then install the GFPGAN model and place it in the ```DoppleDanger/models``` directory.
 Download Link: https://github.com/TencentARC/GFPGAN/releases/download/v1.3.0/GFPGANv1.3.pth

-- Finally, download one of the inswapper models found below in the **Pretrained Model** section and place it in the models directory as well.
+- Finally, download one of the inswapper models found below in the **Pretrained Model** section and place it in the ```DoppleDanger/models``` directory as well.

 - Note that these both should be .pth files